Construction companies fined in connection with carpenter's death at Packers stadium

 The companies have time to comply, request an informal conference with OSHA officials or contest the findings.

 Mavid is working to set up a scholarship in Shaw’s name, the company said in a statement.
 It said the company has been in communication with OSHA and is committed to workplace safety.
-Miron officials also said that they are working with officials and are committed to safety.
+Miron officials said in their own statement that they are working with “the proper officials” and are committed to safety.
+They did not identify which officials they're working with, however.

+Packers media officials had no immediate comment when reached via email Wednesday afternoon.